arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### Portenta Machine Control Core and Libraries

 The `Arduino Mbed OS Portenta Boards` core contains the libraries and examples to work with Portenta's Machine Control peripherals and onboard components, such as its input ports, output ports, Wi-Fi® and Bluetooth® modules.
-To install the core for the Portenta Machine Control, navigate to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
+To install the Portenta Machine Control core, navigate to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
 In the Boards Manager tab, search for `portenta` and install the latest `Arduino Mbed OS Portenta Boards` core version.

 ![Installing the Arduino Mbed OS Portenta Boards core in the Arduino IDE](assets/user-manual-3.png)